gruntwork-io/boilerplate/_docs/README.md

    return str2;
    // boilerplate-snippet: foo
    ```
-1. `downcase STRING`: Convert `STRING` to lower case.
+* `downcase STRING`: Convert `STRING` to lower case.
 E.g. "FOO" becomes "foo".
-1. `upcase STRING`: Convert `STRING` to upper case.
+* `upcase STRING`: Convert `STRING` to upper case.
 E.g. "foo" becomes "FOO".
-1. `capitalize STRING`: Capitalize the first letter of each word in `STRING`.
+* `capitalize STRING`: Capitalize the first letter of each word in `STRING`.
 E.g. "foo bar baz" becomes "Foo Bar Baz".
-1. `replace OLD NEW`: Replace the first occurrence of `OLD` with `NEW`.
+* `replace OLD NEW`: Replace the first occurrence of `OLD` with `NEW`.
 This is a literal replace, not regex.
-1. `replaceAll OLD NEW`: Replace all occurrences of `OLD` with `NEW`.
+* `replaceAll OLD NEW`: Replace all occurrences of `OLD` with `NEW`.
 This is a literal replace, not regex.
-1. `trim STRING`: Remove leading and trailing whitespace from `STRING`.
+* `trim STRING`: Remove leading and trailing whitespace from `STRING`.
-1. `round FLOAT`: Round `FLOAT` to the nearest integer.
+* `round FLOAT`: Round `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 2.
-1. `ceil FLOAT`: Round up `FLOAT` to the nearest integer.
+* `ceil FLOAT`: Round up `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 2.
-1. `floor FLOAT`: Round down `FLOAT` to the nearest integer.
+* `floor FLOAT`: Round down `FLOAT` to the nearest integer.
 E.g. 1.5 becomes 1.
-1. `dasherize STRING`: Convert `STRING` to a lower case string separated by dashes.
+* `dasherize STRING`: Convert `STRING` to a lower case string separated by dashes.
 E.g. "foo Bar baz" becomes
    "foo-bar-baz".
-1. `snakeCase STRING`: Convert `STRING` to a lower case string separated by underscores.
+* `snakeCase STRING`: Convert `STRING` to a lower case string separated by underscores.
 E.g. "foo Bar baz" becomes
    "foo_bar_baz".
-1. `camelCase STRING`: Convert `STRING` to a camel case string.
+* `camelCase STRING`: Convert `STRING` to a camel case string.
 E.g. "foo Bar baz" becomes "FooBarBaz".
-1. `camelCaseLower STRING`: Convert `STRING` to a camel case string where the first letter is lower case.
+* `camelCaseLower STRING`: Convert `STRING` to a camel case string where the first letter is lower case.
 E.g.
    "foo Bar baz" becomes "fooBarBaz".
+* `plus FLOAT FLOAT`: Add the two numbers.
+* `minus FLOAT FLOAT`: Subtract the two numbers.
+* `times FLOAT FLOAT`: Multiply the two numbers.
+* `divide FLOAT FLOAT`: Divide the two numbers.
+* `slice START END INCREMENT`: Generate a slice from START to END, incrementing by INCREMENT.
+This provides a simple
+  way to do a for-loop over a range of numbers.

 ## Alternative project generators